AloisSeckar/nuxt-neon/README.md

 Returns `'OK'` if query was successfully executed or returned erorr message.

-### Server side

-Following server-side util methods are exposed for usage in your server routes:
-- `getNeonClient()` - returns an instance on `neonClient` constructed based on config params (connection-string builder is not exposed)
-- `count()` - server-side variant of COUNT wrapper, requires `neonClient` to be passed as 1st param
-- `select()` - server-side variant of SELECT wrapper, requires `neonClient` to be passed as 1st param
-- `insert()` - server-side variant of INSERT wrapper, requires `neonClient` to be passed as 1st param
-- `update()` - server-side variant of UPDATE wrapper, requires `neonClient` to be passed as 1st param
-- `del()` - server-side variant of DELETE wrapper, requires `neonClient` to be passed as 1st param

-Server-side wrappers return promise of `NeonDriverResult`, which is a type derived from the underlaying Neon Serverless Driver.
-As of now, the results are opinionated to [default settings](https://neon.tech/docs/serverless/serverless-driver#neon-function-configuration-options).

-### Error handling

-When an error is occured and caught within the module, an instance of `NeonError` is returned instead of expected data.

-Utility functions `isNeonSuccess(obj: unknown): boolean` and `isNeonError(obj: unknown): boolean` can be used to verify the results.

-Utility `formatNeonError(err: NeonError): string` can be used to print out error data in a consistent way.

 ## Module options

 Nuxt Neon can be configured by overriding the default options values using key `neon` inside `nuxt.config.ts`.